pytorch/tutorials/prototype_source/semi_structured_sparse.rst

     Image sourced from `NVIDIA blog post <https://developer.nvidia.com/blog/structured-sparsity-in-the-nvidia-ampere-architecture-and-applications-in-search-engines/>`_ on semi-structured sparsity.

 There are many different sparse layouts, each with their own benefits and drawbacks.
-2:4 semi-structured sparsity is particulariy interesting for two reasons:
+The 2:4 semi-structured sparse layout is particularly interesting for two reasons:
 1. Unlike previous sparse formats, semi-structured sparsity was designed to be efficiently accelerated on GPUs.
-   In 2020, NVIDIA introduced hardware support for semi-structured sparstiy with their Ampere architecture, and have also released fast sparse kernels via CUTLASS/`cuSPARSELt <https://docs.nvidia.com/cuda/cusparselt/index.html>`_.
+   In 2020, NVIDIA introduced hardware support for semi-structured sparsity with their Ampere architecture, and have also released fast sparse kernels via CUTLASS/`cuSPARSELt <https://docs.nvidia.com/cuda/cusparselt/index.html>`_.
 2. At the same time, semi-structured sparsity tends to have a milder impact on model accuracy compared to other sparse formats, especially when accounting for more advanced pruning / fine-tuning methods.
    NVIDIA has shown in their `white paper <https://arxiv.org/abs/2104.08378>`_ that a simple paradigm of magnitude pruning once to be 2:4 sparse and then retraining the model yields nearly identical model accuracies.